 Night vision Scopes will produce a clearer image which helps in recognizing the type of animal you are hunting provided there is enough light.
 A Thermal Imaging Scope however will allow you to spot the game much easier.
 While thermal imaging technology has come a long way and the imaged are much clearer night vision still holds the edge in details provided.
 Because of this if you are primarily hunting game from long distances and need to able to identify it then a night vision scope is your best choice.

 You also need to be mindful of what generation of night vision technology your rifle scope is using.
 While night vision has been around since the time of world war 2 there have been several improvements as newer, cheaper, and better technology has lead to continued image improvement.
 The newer the generation of technology the more expensive your night vision scope is going to be; which is why you see some night vision scopes for less than $300 and some for more than $3,000.
 There are currently 3 levels of night vision available, some will argue that there are 4.
-The takeaway here is the generation one is the least expensive and generation 3/4 is the most expensive, this is what the military uses.
-The differences between the generations is an entire page itself however the best rule of thumb is that it best to at least try to go for generation 2 as the quality is much closer to generation 3 and huge step up from generation 1.
-Generation 3 is the most expensive and should be considered if you will be routinely shooting long distances (300 yards plus) and operating in very low light situations.
+The takeaway here is the generation 1 is the least expensive and generation 3 & 4 are the most expensive The military and law enforcement primarily use Gen 3 and above.
+The differences between the generations is an entire page itself however the best rule of thumb is that it best to at least try to go for generation 2 as the quality is much closer to generation 3 and a huge step up from generation 1.
+Generation 3 and 4 are the most expensive and should be considered if you will be routinely shooting long distances (300 yards plus) and operating in very low light situations or if you are law enforcement or military.

 While thermal imaging scopes in the past have not been nearly as durable as night vision scopes many people have gone with a night vision scope now however they thermal imaging scopes are as durable as night vision scopes.